ZarachxSpace/resume-optimizer/README.md

 # AI Resume Optimizer

-This project is an AI-powered Resume Analyzer and Critique Tool.
+This project is an AI-powered Resume Analyzer and Feedback platform.
 It evaluates resumes against job descriptions, providing an ATS (Applicant Tracking System) score, keyword matches, and feedback for improvement.
 It runs a local LLM (Ollama with Llama 2) but can be configured to use an API-based online LLM for AWS deployment.

 ## Features